Atlas Copco AB – Annual report – 31 December 2020

 The Belgian government, as well as Atlas Copco, appealed the decision to the General Court of the European Union (EGC) in Luxembourg and on February 14, 2019 the EGC annulled the decision taken by the European Commission on January 11, 2016.

 On May 3, 2019, the European Commission appealed the EGC’s annulment.
-On September 16, 2019, the European Commission also announced the decision to open 39 separate, in-depth investigations to assess if each specific decision granted by Belgium between 2005 and 2014 regarding tax rulings granted to multinationals with regard to “Excess Profit” violated the EU rules for state aid.
-One of these 39 separate in-depth investigations concerns Atlas Copco.
-It is likely several years before a final decision is made.
+The case will consequently be ruled by the European Court of Justice.
+In September 2020, the European Commission also published individual opening decisions stating that the specific decisions granted by Belgium between 2005 and 2014 regarding tax rulings granted to multinationals with regard to “Excess Profit” violated the EU rules for state aid.
+One of these opening decisions concerns Atlas Copco.
+It is likely several years before final decisions are made.